MEENA155/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.
-2.
-3.
-4.
+Import numpy library using import statement
+From scipy package import lu()
+Get input from user and pass it as an array
+Get P,LU matrix using lu()
+Print L and U matrix
 ## Program:
 (i) To find the L and U matrix
 ```
 /*
 Program to find the L and U matrix.
-Developed by:
+Developed by: S.Meena
-RegisterNumber:
+RegisterNumber: 21500895
 */
 ```
 (ii) To find the LU Decomposition of a matrix
 ```
 /*
 Program to find the LU Decomposition of a matrix.
-Developed by:
+Developed by: S.Meena
-RegisterNumber:
+RegisterNumber: 21500895
 import numpy as np
 import scipy
 from scipy.linalg import lu